 Gould’s account of the 1920s takes into consideration the collapse the GOP would face beginning with the 1930 Congressional Elections.
 He begins to take a tone blaming the party’s isolationist and conservative economic wings for putting the party which has dominated American elections since the Civil War on a path to destruction.
 The alienation of the Midwestern and Plains States progressives, from traditionally Republican territory is told in vivid details as the party became more beholden than ever to Eastern banking and economic interests.

 Beginning with the New Deal and culminating in the 1970s, the Republicans were a clear minority party in the United States.
 Gould takes us through the battles in the Republican Party between the wing that pushed a clear policy of accepting the New Deal and the conservative wing that was obsessed with anti-communism and rolling back the New Deal.
 As time went on the traditional Northeastern wing of the party that had been so conservative economically in the 1920s pushing Agrarian interests away from the GOP became more moderate and benefited from the Government largess (socialism as they had previously called it) created by FDR’s programs.

 Post World War II, Gould continues describing the party’s hard-right and religious bent that formed out of the anti-communist movement with the help of such publications as Henry Luce’s Time and Colonel Robert McCormick’s Chicago Tribune.
 From there he continues to the turn of the century into the Clinton era where the Republicans convinced that the Democratic President was an illegitimate usurper of the office tried to tear him down every which way.

 The narrative ends in the early part of the 2000s.
 This is a read well worth it for anybody interested in the history of political parties in the United States and the drift of the GOP from governing majority to oblivion back to majority and back towards the margins.

-The book is available on Amazon’s Kindle and other e-readers which is how I read it.
+The book is available on Amazon’s Kindle and other e-readers as well as in hardcover form.